vedderb/vesc_pkg/tnt/README.md

 * High Current Haptic Buzz - instant, high torque warning.

 ### Default Settings
 Default settings are based on 20s battery, Hypercore (Future Motion motor), and Little Focer v3.1 set up.
-These are the setting I ride for trails.
-The one exception is surge which is disabled.
+These are similar to the settings I ride for trails.
+One exception is surge which is disabled.
 Here are more details on the default settings:
-* Pitch Tune - Loose close to the setpoint but tightens quickly at higher pitch angles.
+* Pitch Tune - The current pitch tune is loose close to the setpoint but tightens quickly at higher pitch angles.
   * For a street tune you may want the tune to be tighter close to the setpoint.
 Increase Kp0, Pitch 1 Current, and Pitch 2 Current.
 You could also decrease Pitch 1 and Pitch 2 angles.
   * For a trick tune you may want it to be looser at higher pitch angles.
 Increase Pitch 3 angle or decrease Pitch 3 Current.
-* Roll Tune - The current roll tune is loose and moderate for easy, deep carving.
+* Roll Tune - The current roll tune is very loose and moderate for easy, deep carving.
   * To make the roll tighter and more race-like, decrease Level 2 Roll Angle.
   * To make the tune less aggressive decrease Roll Kp.
   * To make the tune less agile at low speed reduce the low speed maximum scaler.